apollographql/rover/docs/source/essentials.md

 ## Graph vs Subgraph

-Rover uses the terms `graph` and `subgraph` to differentiate between a monolithic, traditional GraphQL endpoint and a federated graph following Apollo's federation spec, respectively.
+Rover uses the terms `graph` to refer to traditional, monolithic graphs, and `subgraph` to refer to each "subgraph" that is a part of a larger [federated graph](https://www.apollographql.com/docs/federation/).
 Generally, when working with federated graphs, you will be running operations based on a single _subgraph_ (and thus using the `subgraph` command), rather than on the whole composed graph.